juju/docs/src/en/machine-auth.md

-Title: Machine SSH authentication
+Title: Machine authentication
 TODO:  Stuff on user-created models (ssh key and credentials)

-# Machine SSH authentication
+# Machine authentication

-This page explains how SSH authentication works when contacting a Juju machine.

-## SSH access

-SSH access is managed on a per-model basis.
+Juju machines are contacted via the SSH protocol and is managed on a per-model basis.
 That is, if a public key is added to a model then that key is placed on all machines (present and future) in that model.

 Each Juju machine provides a user account named 'ubuntu' and it is to this account that public keys are added when using the Juju SSH commands